RigNet: Repetitive Image Guided Network for Depth Completion: Repetitive Design

-Under the setting of the second (4 in total) fusion stage in our depth generation branch, using 4-byte floating precision and taking $C=128$, $H=128$, $W=608$, and $R=3$, as shown in Table~\ref{t1}, the GPU memory of our efficient guidance algorithm is reduced from $42.75$GB to $0.037$GB compared with the common dynamic convolution, nearly 1155 times lower for one fusion stage.
-Compared to the convolution factorization in GuideNet \cite{tang2020learning}, the GPU memory of ours is reduced from $0.334$GB to $0.037$GB, nearly 9 times lower.
-Therefore, we can conduct our repetitive strategy easily without worrying much about GPU memory consumption based on the pipeline of GuideNet.
+Table~\ref{memory_ratio} shows the theoretical analysis of GPU memory consumption ratio.
+Under the setting of the second (4 in total) fusion stage in our depth generation branch, using 4-byte floating precision and taking $C=128$, $H=128$, $W=608$, and $R=3$, as shown in Table~\ref{t1}, the GPU memory of EG is reduced from $42.75$GB to $0.037$GB compared with the common dynamic convolution, nearly 1155 times lower in one fusion stage.
+Compared to the convolution factorization in GuideNet \cite{tang2020learning}, the memory of EG is reduced from $0.334$GB to $0.037$GB, nearly 9 times lower.
+Therefore, we can conduct our repetitive strategy easily without worrying much about GPU memory consumption.